Androide79/play-with-go/README.md

     go test -coverprofile=coverage.txt

 where coverage.txt is the file in which the covered parts of code will be written.
+To have a more human readable output we can use a built-in GO tool, which generates an output in HTML format

+    go tool cover -html=coverage.txt -o coverage.html

+using the TXT output, previously seen, creates a more readable HTML page.

 ## AUTHOR <a name="author"></a>
 [Pierluigi D'Antona](https://www.pierluigidantona.it)